momentohq/public-dev-docs/docs/develop/sdks/python/vector-index.md

         raise(Exception("Error while creating index " + create_index_response.message))
 ```

-## Get list of existing caches in your account
+## Get list of existing indexes in your account
 In this example, we use the client function above to get a client object and then use it to list all of the indexes for this account.
 ```python
 def list_indexes(client) -> None: